omnisonic/vanomad/content/diy_solar_panel_roof_rack_for_transit_connect_van.md

 ![](https://api.pcloud.com/getpubthumb?code=XZbqf8XZqQ9ocEtkcNfHhtCjPqjTj8AGzSXV&linkpassword=undefined&size=400x400&crop=0&type=auto)

-Now I have the crossbar mounted but there is a little problem.  the bolt is tight up against the edge of hole in the channel strut...maybe a little too tight.  this happend because of the distance between the mounting holes in the roof.
+Now I have the crossbar mounted but there is a little problem.  the bolt is tight up against the edge of hole in the channel strut...maybe a little too tight.  this happened because of the distance between the mounting holes in the roof.
 The don't line up so goo with the holes in the strut.
 I will probably drill out or file out some metal so that there is not so much pressure on the sides of the bolts.

 ![](https://api.pcloud.com/getpubthumb?code=XZHtf8XZWRveJPWJjXX6iyofYfHTsYTyzswV&linkpassword=undefined&size=400x400&crop=0&type=auto)